Cat-Tails for Two: Plot

-George and Benny go through numerous attempts to capture Speedy, who always outwits them.
+George and Benny, the latter who looks like Dodsworth but with red hair, go through numerous attempts to capture Speedy, who always outwits them.
 Speedy comes to think of them as private entertainment, at one point declaring "I like those fellows.
 All the time having fon (fun)!"
-Among the cats' failed attempts:
+The cats' failures include setting a crate of anvils as a trap, trying to use dynamite-laced cheese without a match, and using a pipe and mallet setup.